martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ```

 :::tip
-The `#prefetch` model can also be called directly on model classes:
+The `#prefetch` method can also be called directly on model classes:

 ```crystal
 Author.prefetch(:books__genres, :publisher)